 • Gross motor skills: Walking, crawling, and pulling up.

-• Fine motor skills: Stacking blocks, feeding with hands or a spoon.
+• Fine motor skills for toddlers: Stacking blocks, feeding with hands or a spoon.

 Sleep milestones